A4BP/A4BP/XML-Parser.package/DTDParsedEntity.class/README.md

-This is an abstract base class for parsed entities with replacements that can be inserted into an XML document.
+This is a base class for internal and external parsed entities with replacements that can be inserted into an XML document.